-- Do not remove the ceramic tip, except when necessary to top off the filling solution as described below. - Do not attempt to remove the (black) PVC component (top piece) from the (orange) Lexan tube.
-Unlike conventional portable electrodes, the copper rod assembly has not been designed to be removed from the Lexan tube.
-The rod assembly in the case of an IonX electrode is an integral part of a sealed unit. - Store the electrode either right-side up (ceramic plug pointing down) or horizontally.
-Do not store the electrode upside-down (ceramic plug pointing up) - this prevents the ceramic plug drying out. - Keep the Electrode Solution level inside the orange Lexan tube above the recommended minimum level [see below (procedure 1) for recommended level and explanation] - Only use the M. C. Miller Electrode Solution (item # 14635) inside the orange Lexan tube.
-This solution has been specially formulated to satisfy several requirements, including having a specific electrolyte conductivity value. - Keep the plastic cover over the ceramic plug when the electrode is not in use (reduces electrolyte (liquid) evaporation rate). - Do not use a ceramic tip that has been pre-soaked in copper sulfate solution (such as the ceramic tip from a conventional portable electrode) as the Electrode Solution could become contaminated and this would also defeat a major purpose of the IonX electrode which is to eliminate operator (and soil) contact with toxic copper sulfate - If the electrode has not been in use for some time and prior to embarking on a survey, it is recommended that after removing the plastic cover the ceramic tip be briefly run under tap water (or briefly dipped into a water source). - If the soil surface is dry, wet the plug/soil contact area with water to provide better electrical contact.
+- Removal of the ceramic tip is not recommended or required. - Do not attempt to remove the (black) PVC component (top piece) from the orange Lexan tube.
+Unlike conventional portable electrodes, the copper rod assembly is not designed to be removed from the Lexan tube, because the rod assembly of an IonX electrode is an integral part of a sealed unit. - Store the electrode either right-side up (ceramic plug pointing down) or horizontally.
+Do not store the electrode upside-down (ceramic plug pointing up) this prevents the ceramic plug drying out. - Keep the orange protective cover over the ceramic plug when the electrode is not in use (reduces electrolyte (liquid) evaporation rate). - Do not use a ceramic tip that has been pre-soaked in copper sulfate solution (such as the ceramic tip from a conventional portable electrode) as the Electrode Solution could become contaminated and this would also defeat a major purpose of the IonX electrode which is to eliminate operator (and soil) contact with copper sulfate. - If the electrode has not been in use for some time and prior to embarking on a survey, it is recommended that after removing the plastic cover the ceramic tip be briefly run under tap water (or briefly dipped into a water source). - If the soil surface is dry, wet the plug/soil contact area with water to provide better electrical contact.